 In addition, when staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's record retention schedule.
+This will be done in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools.
+This can be found here.